keithbro/code_test/README.md

   working with arbitrary precision decimals.
 * I felt that the mathematical nature of the problem was suited to a functional approach.
 I focussed on writing small functions and composing them to implement the desired functionality.
+It was for these reasons that I decided to use JavaScript and the Ramda functional library.
 * Testing.
-Each function is covered by a unit test.
+I decided up front which functions I wanted to write and I wrote the tests before writing the implementation.